SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/branch-pr-analysis-overview.md

 ## Azure Pipelines
 For Azure Pipelines configuration, see the [Azure DevOps Server integration](/analysis/azuredevops-integration/) page.

+## Bitbucket Pipelines
+For Bitbucket Pipelines configuration, see the [Bitbucket Cloud integration](/analysis/bitbucket-cloud-integration/) page.

 ## Jenkins
 For Jenkins configuration, see [Jenkins](/analysis/jenkins/).